 6.060.6.
 Temporary Service.
-A faculty member who is not a member of the graduate faculty may receiving special permission [by] from the Executive [VPAA] Vice President for Academic Affairs and Provost [to teach occasional graduate courses, but such special permission may not be granted for more than two semesters in any five-year period] upon the request of the Dean.
+A faculty member who is not a member of the graduate faculty may [be given] teach occasional graduate courses or serve on graduate committees after receiving special permission [by] from the Executive [VPAA] Vice President for Academic Affairs and Provost [to teach occasional graduate courses, but such special permission may not be granted for more than two semesters in any five-year period] upon the request of the Dean.